York Mystery Plays: 1951 to the present day

 This website is designed to offer a snapshot of the myriad productions of the Plays which have taken place in the city over the past 70 years, whether in the ruins of St Mary's Abbey, on the stage of the York Theatre Royal, in the spectacular nave of York Minster or on the traditional wagons drawn through the streets of the city of York - and to demonstrate the range of musical styles used to enhance the Plays throughout that time.

-This project was drawn together by the National Centre for Early Music in Walmgate, York with support from the Heritage Lottery Fund, the York Millennium Mystery Plays Board, the York Civic Trust, the Feoffees of St Michael's, Spurriergate, Mayfield Valley Arts Trust, the City of York Council and Arts Council England, Yorkshire.
+This project was drawn together by the National Centre for Early Music in Walmgate, York with support from the Heritage Lottery Fund, the York Millennium Mystery Plays Board, the York Civic Trust, the Feoffees of St Michael's, Spurriergate, Mayfield Valley Arts Trust, the City of York Council and Arts Council England, North.

 We hope that you enjoy what follows.
 If you have archival material to add to our collection, or have a relevant link to be added to this site, please contact us at the National Centre for Early Music.